Sally Beauman: Writer

 Her novel The Visitors (2014) concerns the discovery of Tutankhamun's tomb in the Valley of the Kings in 1922, the subterfuge that attended it, and the political turmoil it caused.

-Private life
+Personal life

 She was first married to Christopher Beauman, an economist, from 1966 to 1971.
 She later married Alan Howard, the actor, whom she met in 1970 while interviewing him for The Telegraph Magazine.
 The couple had one son and two grandchildren.
 Howard died in 2015.

+Death

-Beauman died on 7 July 2016 in her sleep at a London hospital, aged 71 and is buried with Alan Howard on the east side of Highgate Cemetery.
+On 7 July 2016, Beauman died in her sleep at a London hospital, aged 71.
+She is buried with her husband on the east side of Highgate Cemetery.